Energy

 Energy transition

-With the decision to pull out of nuclear power in 2011, Germany initiated the energy transition (Energiewende) and the transformation of the energy system.
-Electricity and heat are now to be gradually converted to renewable sources.
-The overriding principle is and remains a secure power supply at all times, as stipulated in Section 1 of the Energy Industry Act: According to this act, the general public must be provided with a safe, affordable, consumer-friendly, efficient, and environmentally sustainable supply of electricity and gas which relies more and more on renewable energy.
+With the start of the support scheme for renewable energies in the year 2000 and the decision to pull out of nuclear power in 2011, Germany initiated the energy transition (Energiewende) and the transformation of the energy system.
+Energy demand is now to be gradually met by renewable sources (including renewable hydrogen).
+The overriding principle is and remains a secure energy supply at all times, as stipulated in Section 1 of the Energy Industry Act: the aim of this act is to provide the general public with a safe, affordable, consumer-friendly, efficient, environmentally friendly and greenhouse gas neutral supply of electricity, gas and hydrogen which relies more and more on renewable energy.

-Baden-Württemberg has set an ambitious goals for CO2 reduction in its climate protection law of 90 percent less greenhouse gas emissions until 2050 (compared to 1990).
-These can only be achieved with increased energy efficiency and a perceptible savings of energy as well as a high share of renewable energy.
+Baden-Württemberg has set ambitious greenhouse gas reduction goals in its climate law with -65 percent until 2030 (compared to 1990) und the aim to reach net greenhouse gas neutrality by 2040.
+These can only be achieved with increased energy efficiency and significant energy savings as well as a rapid expansion of renewable energy and hydrogen.

 In order to achieve these goals, Baden-Württemberg is politically active in many fields both at state and federal levels.